Sleeping Beauty (franchise)

-Sleeping Beauty is a Disney media franchise that began in 1959 with the theatrical release of Sleeping Beauty.
+Sleeping Beauty is a Disney media franchise that began in 1959 with the theatrical release of the animated film Sleeping Beauty, based on the homonymous fairy tale.

-Feature films
+Films

 Sleeping Beauty (1959)

 Sleeping Beauty is a 1959 American animated musical fantasy film produced by Walt Disney based on The Sleeping Beauty by Charles Perrault.
-It is the 16th Disney animated feature film.
 In 2019, Sleeping Beauty was selected for preservation in the National Film Registry by the Library of Congress for being "culturally, historically, or aesthetically significant".

 Maleficent films

 Maleficent (2014)

-Maleficent is a live-action spin-off film based in 1959's animated film, focused on the eponymous antagonist portrayed by Angelina Jolie.
+Maleficent is a live-action adaptation/remake of 1959 animated film but tells the story from the eponymous antagonist portrayed by Angelina Jolie.

 Maleficent: Mistress of Evil (2019)

 Maleficent: Mistress of Evil is the sequel of the 2014 film Maleficent, continuing the story of the first film.
 The film was released on October 18, 2019.

+Untitled third Maleficent film (TBA)

+In September 2021, a third Maleficent film was confirmed to be in early development, with Angelina Jolie expected to return.

 Direct-to-video and television films

 Keys to the Kingdom (2007)

 As a segment of Disney Princess Enchanted Tales: Follow Your Dreams, "Keys to the Kingdom" focuses on Princess Aurora, who reigns the kingdom in the absence of her parents, and Merryweather gives Aurora her wand in case she needs any assistance and warns her to be very careful with it.